madebyarthouse/hasanhub/README.md

 Due to this there are 100+ different YouTube channels dedicated to him.
 Some of these fan channels have over 200.000 subscribers.

 His community is ideal for such an application due to the sheer number of channels.
-But it could be useful for other creators/communites which have multiple channels and/or
+But it could be useful for other creators/communites which have multiple channels and/or a larger backlog.

 ## Stack
 - Typescript